bentaro/nftchain/readme.md

-# nftexchange
+# nftchain

-**nftexchange** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).
+**nftchain** is a blockchain application built using Cosmos SDK and Tendermint and generated with [Starport](https://github.com/tendermint/starport).

 ## Get started